 The Hairy Bikers' Yorkshire pudding recipe is a real classic.
 This traditional Yorkshire puddings recipe makes perfect Yorkshire puddings for your Sunday roast dinner every time.

-This easy Yorkshire pudding recipe serves 4 people and takes 2hrs and 55 mins to prepare and cook.
+We’ve got lots of Yorkshire pudding recipes to choose from but the Hairy Bikers‘ classic Yorkshire pudding recipe is by far our favourite.
+This easy recipe serves 4 people and takes 2hrs and 55 mins to prepare and cook.
 These easy to make Yorkshire puds will be soft and doughy but with a crispy, golden finish – the perfect combination.
 Cook the Yorkshire pudding batter in oil or goose fat and serve straight away.

 We’ve got Dave’s mam’s Yorkshire puddings recipe straight from The Hairy Bikers’ Food Tour of Britain, to serve with black pudding sausages and a beer and onion beef gravy.